Carel Weight: Biography

 In 1947, Weight began teaching at the Royal College of Art, and was professor of painting there from 1957.
 He retired in 1973.
 He was elected to the Royal Academy in April 1965, and senior R.A. in 1984.

 Weight painted a number of acclaimed portraits, most notably one of Orovida Camille Pissarro, but also of less famous individuals.
 Many of his paintings showed suburban settings in which unexpected human dramas occurred, some of them humorous and some frightening.
 Each painting's location was chosen specifically for its abstract structure; the locations were usually actual places, but the figures were imagined and "gr[e]w under the brush".
 Weight wrote that his art was "concerned with such things as anger, love, hate, fear and loneliness", and said, "for me the acid test of a painting is: will the ordinary chap get anything out of this?"
 He was prolific, and typically painted 50 paintings in a year.

 Weight was an instructor, mentor and good friend to John Bratby and Jean Cooke.

 Weight died on 13 August 1997 at the age of 88.
-Works by Weight are owned by the Tate Gallery, the Victoria and Albert Museum, the Imperial War Museum and feature in the United Kingdom Government Art Collection.
+Works by Weight are owned by the Tate Gallery, Huddersfield Art Gallery, the Victoria and Albert Museum, the Imperial War Museum and feature in the United Kingdom Government Art Collection.

 David Bowie bought and owned Carel Weight's Laertes (1979) as part of his private collection.

 Keith Waterhouse uses the strand of sinister suburbia in Weight's work as a metaphor for the narrator's mistress in Waterhouse's 1988 novel "Our Song".